JoriVainola/Software_testing_project/README.md

 comp.se.200 project

-# HOW TO RUN
+### HOW TO RUN

-you must install nodejs and npm run commnad
+-you must install nodejs and npm
+-run command
-'npm run tests'
+-npm run tests